 James was elected Labour and Co-operative MP for Ealing North in December 2019.
-Since being elected he has served as a member of the House of Commons Health and Social Care Select Committee and as an Opposition Whip.
+Since being elected he has served as a member of the House of Commons Health and Social Care Select Committee and an Opposition Whip, and he is currently the Shadow Financial Secretary to the Treasury.

 Before becoming an MP, James Murray was the Deputy Mayor for Housing at City Hall, where he oversaw the Mayor’s £4.8 billion affordable homes programme.
 This included ‘Building Council Homes for Londoners’ – the first-ever City Hall initiative dedicated to building new council homes – which saw more council homes being built in London than in any time for the last 30 years.